Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

 where the input data type is image data.

+I did an initial refactoring in my [fork's branch df-iterator-redesign](https://github.com/rragundez/keras-preprocessing/tree/df-iterator-redesign/keras_preprocessing/image), with some [notebook examples](https://github.com/rragundez/keras-preprocessing/tree/df-iterator-redesign/keras_preprocessing/image/notebook_examples ) where many but not all use cases are covered.
+NOTE: I have no intention or making a PR of this, but it serves as an example of what can be achieved.

 ## Motivation

 Currently the `DataFrameIterator` is limited by its design, but it can potentially be used to address numerous use cases.
 If designed correctly it can serve numerous use cases which are not currently possible and also new use cases can be added.